 Standard and subdivision branches will return to their original growth direction.
 Use this to keep wildly disturbed, jinked, twisted, curled, or gnarled branches under some control.

-Leaves change Season sooner based on the how much they are growing toward the position of this force object.
+Leaves change Season sooner based on how much they are growing toward the position of this force object.

 Leaves that fall on the ground due to Season are swept in the direction of the arrow.